msking2/Final_Capstone_Project/README.md

 6. Model 3: Product Power Prediction

-Goal: Train a new supervised learning model to predict power consumption (in Watts) for products that currently lack this data, using the completed dataset (including classified product types and predicted weights).
+Goal: Train a new supervised learning model to predict power (in Watts) for products that currently lack this data, using the completed dataset (including classified product types and predicted weights).

 Target Variable: Product power in Watts.